 Parks & Playgrounds

-- California Park – Located in front of Huntsville Junior High School on California Street
+- California Park – This quiet park is located in front of Huntsville Junior High on California Street.

 - Landtrust Hiking Trails – Located at the end of Owens Drive and at the end of Cleermont Avenue